axelarnetwork/webdocs/docs/validator-zone/setup/vald-tofnd.md

 KEYRING_PASSWORD=my-secret-password TOFND_PASSWORD=my-tofnd-password ./scripts/validator-tools-host.sh -n mainnet
 ```

-Save a copy of your `broadcaster` mnemonic in a safe place.
+!> You created new secret key material.
+You must backup this data.
+Failure to backup this data could result in loss of funds.
 See [Backup](/validator-zone/setup/backup) for detailed instructions.